vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/vtex-b2b-suite/vtex-b2b-organizations.md

 ![21-user-widget](https://user-images.githubusercontent.com/77292838/159766781-8edabb7e-292c-4c8e-a88e-ae937ec7db86.png)

->ℹ To display the user widget, it is necessary to follow the instructions in the [User widget configuration](#user-widget-configuration) section.
+> ℹ️ To display the user widget, it is necessary to follow the instructions in the [User widget configuration](#user-widget-configuration) section.

 If users click `Manage organization`, they can access the **My Organization** page directly.